 For a long time, Lithuania, Latvia and Estonia have been importing gas through the Soviet-era pipeline.
 They have not had a chance of negotiating prices for the gas.
 It is this fact that has provoked them to want to break away from the Russian pipeline.
-The three Baltic States will be signing a deal with Poland to build a gas pipeline that will run from Poland to Lithuania.
+The three Baltic States will be signing a deal with Poland to build a gas pipeline from Poland to Lithuania.

 The proposed 534 Km pipeline will be constructed starting next year, and it has received funding from Poland and European Commission through its Connecting Europe Facility.
-The facility will cost €558m and will be a solid platform for the parties to have a bargaining power that currently is denied by the monopoly Russian firm.
+The facility will cost €558m and be a solid platform for the parties to have a bargaining power currently denied by the monopoly Russian firm.